TextEditorPro/TTextEditor/README.md

 # TTextEditor

-The latest stable release of TTextEditor control for Delphi 10.4.2.
+The latest stable release of TTextEditor control for Delphi.
-Can work with older versions but not tested.
-Namespaces require at least version XE2.
+The development environment is Delphi 11.0 Alexandria but can work with older versions as well (not tested).
+The use of namespaces requires at least Delphi XE2.

 ## Updates

 The repository is not actively updated in github - only when deemed necessary.
 Development takes place elsewhere.

 ## Features